pegros/PEG_LIST/help/sfpegActionBarCmp.md

 ### Parent Action Trigger Type (**done**)

 The **done** action type enables to trigger an action on a parent component.
-* This is typically used to trigger a _refresh_ on the parent component once another operation has been executed (e.g. refresh of the **[sfpegListCmp](/help.sfpegListCmp.md)** displayed records after a record creation/update/deletion)
+* This is typically used to trigger a **refresh** on the parent component once another operation has been executed (e.g. refresh of the **[sfpegListCmp](/help.sfpegListCmp.md)** displayed records after a record creation/update/deletion)
-* Such a behaviour is usually specified within the _next_ property of an action.
+* Such a behaviour is usually specified within the `next` property of an action.
-* In the example below, the _refresh_ action type is actually provided by the **[sfpegListCmp](/help.sfpegListCmp.md)** parent component containing the action bar.
+* In the example below, the **refresh** action type is actually provided by the **[sfpegListCmp](/help.sfpegListCmp.md)** parent component containing the action bar.
 ```
+    ...
     "next": {
         "type": "done",
         "params": {
             "type": "refresh"
         }
     }
+    ...
 ```

 ### **toast** Action Type

-The **toast** action type enables to display a simple toast message, e.g. once another operation is complete.
+The **toast** action type enables to display a simple toast message, e.g. once another operation is complete (e.g. as part of a `next` action property).
     * It relies on the standard [platform-show-toast-event](https://developer.salesforce.com/docs/component-library/bundle/lightning-platform-show-toast-event/documentation) event.
 ```
-{
-    "name": "warn", "label": "Warn",
+    ...
-    "action": {
+    "next": {
         "type": "toast",
         "params": {
-            "title": "Beware {{{USR.Name}}}!",
+            "title": "Operation Success",
-            "message": "There is a problem with {{{RCD.Name}}}.",
+            "message": "Your new record was properly created.",
-            "variant": "warning"
+            "variant": "success"
         }
     }
-}
+    ...
 ```

 ### Custom **apex** Action Type

 The **apex** action type enables to execute any operation implemented in a custom Apex class.
 * This Apex class should implement the **sfpegAction_SVC** virtual class.
-* The _params_ are then provided as input to the configured Apex class.
+* The `params` are then provided as input to the configured Apex class.
 ```
 {
     "name": "apexAction", "label": "apexAction",